onflow/kitty-items/LOCAL_DEV.md

 ```
 docker-compose up -d
 ```
-(☝️ **Note**: If you use another method to create a Postgres DB, be sure to use the same credentials prvided in ths `docker-compose.yml` file.).
+(☝️ **Note**: If you use another method to create a Postgres DB, be sure to use the same credentials provided in the `docker-compose.yml` file.).

 ### 7. Start the project